MaNn0/MaNn0/README.md

 ## 🚀 About Me:
 - 🔭 I’m a Full Stack Developer specializing in **React, Node.js, and Python (Odoo)**
-- 🌱 Currently enhancing my skills in **Odoo Development & API Integrations**
+- 🌱 Currently enhancing my skills in **MERN , Odoo Development & API Integrations**
-- 💡 Passionate about **Software Engineering, Web Development, and DevOps**
+- 💡 Passionate about **Software Engineering, Web Development**
-- 🎯 Aspiring to work in **Germany / Europe** in the tech industry
+- 🎯 Aspiring to work in **UAE / Europe** in the tech industry

 ## 🔧 Tech Stack:
 ### 💻 Languages: